skarrmann/horizon/README.md

 ## KiCad project notes

-The bottom and top plates are generated via a custom KiCad 5 plugin [Horizon Board Producer](kicad-plugins/horizon-board-producer-plugin.py).
+The bottom and top plates are generated via a custom KiCad Python SWIG plugin [Horizon Board Producer](kicad-plugins/horizon-board-producer-plugin.py).

+**IMPORTANT:** This plugin currently only works with **KiCad 5.1**.
+Migration to KiCad 6.0 is a work in progress.

 For the plugin to generate these plate boards, the PCB and its footprints use the following layer convention: